ibm-cloud-docs/watsonxdata/tut_provi_custbckt.md

 8. Click **Finish and go**.
 This displays the **Infrastructure manager** page.

 You can add more engines, catalogs, buckets, and databases in the **Infrastructure manager** page if you want to.
-For more information about creating engines, catalogs, buckets, databases, see the [Configuring watsonx.data components section](watsonxdata?topic=watsonxdata-prov_engine){: external}.
+For more information about creating engines, catalogs, buckets, databases, see Configuring watsonx.data components in the How To section.
 _______

 ## Querying data